samuelkuz/windows-rust-record/README.md

     */
     windows_screen_capture.start_capture_session();

+    // From there you can start receiving the frames and processing
+    // This next portion is an example of receiving the Direct3D11CaptureFrame extracting the BGR8 [u8] Pixel data
-    // From there you can start receiving the frames and processing them like: let mut ticker = tokio::time::interval(Duration::from_millis((1000 / 30) as u64));
+    // and writing this information to a file let mut ticker = tokio::time::interval(Duration::from_millis((1000 / 30) as u64));

-    // create file
     let mut file = File::create("test.raw").unwrap();

     while let Some(frame) = receiver.recv().await {